 World Vision partners with families, faith leaders and communities to ensure children thrive emotionally, physically and spiritually.
-Our faith-based approaches are designed to address the physical as well as spiritual root causes of child vulnerability.
+Our faithbased approaches are designed to address the physical as well as spiritual root causes of child vulnerability.
 In FY21, we worked with over 82,000 parents and 26,000 faith leaders across 31 countries to build more supportive and loving families and communities where children can thrive.

-Child Sponsorship

-In 2021, World Vision child sponsorship touched the lives of more than 16 million children and their communities, empowering them to break free from poverty for good.
+Child Sponsorship In 2021, World Vision child sponsorship touched the lives of more than 16 million children and their communities, empowering them to break free from poverty for good.
 As the shockwaves of the COVID-19 pandemic continued to break around the world, more than 1.9 million sponsors partnered with a child and their community to stand against its devastating effects.
 Subsequent waves of the virus continued to trigger lockdowns, school disruptions, and economic hardship in 2021, making our long-term, locally-run work in the world's hardest places more important than ever.

-Helping communities to rebuild their livelihoods and strengthen child protection were an important focus in child sponsorship programming throughout the year.

-- We reached 1.6 million children and 207,000 parents and caregivers in 51 countries with child protection programmes through child sponsorship, helping to keep children safe when their usual community networks were disrupted by the pandemic.
+Helping communities to rebuild their livelihoods and strengthen child protection were an important focus in child sponsorship programming throughout the year. - We reached 1.6 million children and 207,000 parents and caregivers in 54 countries with child protection programmes through child sponsorship, helping to keep children safe when their usual community networks were disrupted by the pandemic.
 These programmes also help communities become safer places for children. - More than 1.3 million people and 272,000 households in 36 countries built stronger livelihoods with support from child sponsorship, including help for parents and caregivers to learn new work skills and set up savings groups so they can access capital when they need it.
 We also innovated, using mobile phones and other technology to find new ways to connect, despite COVID-19 restrictions.
 Almost all children and sponsors worldwide can now exchange letters digitally, while sponsors in 11 countries went on a virtual field visit to their sponsored child's community to see their impact first-hand.
 Chosen®, World Vision's new invitation into sponsorship, allowing children to choose their own sponsor, has continued to expand and is now available for children in 34 countries and sponsors in 22 countries.
 Thank you to all our sponsors whose continued care, support, and partnership are empowering children and communities to tackle the root causes of poverty and build a strong future.

+Through Chosen®, children choose a sponsor instead of the other way round, reflecting the way that sponsorship empowers children to take the lead in transforming their own futures.
-were equipped with handwashing facilities, as well as 904 schools and 478 healthcare facilities with sanitation services children were part of child sponsorship in 1,268 area programmes around the world children in 54 countries from child sponsorship programmes

-3 million people gained access to clean water, including 570,000 children who received safe drinking water at school
+were equipped with handwashing facilities, as well as 904 schools and 478 healthcare facilities with sanitation services 3 million people gained access to clean water, including 570,000 children who received safe drinking water at school 3.2 million children were people in response to 72 natural and human-made disasters across 52 countries We reached 7.9 million 👻 people with food assistance programming and another 5.8 million people across 29 countries with cash and voucher programming

 16 million

+from child sponsorship

+programmes

+part of child sponsorship

+children in

+54 countries

+benefitted

+in 1,268 area programmes around the world

 We contributed to

-603 policy changes that address the root causes of vulnerability for children over 2 million in 42 countries people in response to 72 natural and human-made disasters across 52 countries
+603 policy changes that address the root causes of vulnerability for children

-Humanitarian assistance reached over
+Humanitarian assistance reached over 30.1 million